Best Checking Accounts – Our 9 Recommendations for 2021

 Varo has combined traditional banking tools with modern technology to help its customers become financially healthy.
 Its big selling points include:

-- All-in-one: In addition to a bank account, you can open a Varo Savings Account (earning 2.12% Annual Percentage Yield), connect your credit cards and more.
+- All-in-one: In addition to a bank account, you can open a Varo Savings Account (earning more than 20 times the interest than the national average), connect your credit cards and more.

 - Early access to your paycheck: Get paid up to two days before your check is typically posted when you set up direct deposit with Varo.